lhindman/cs121-mod06-examples/README.md

 4. Browse to the location in your development environment where you want to store the repostory and click Select Repository Location.
 5. When prompted, Open the repository then Open the workspace

-## Static Method Experimentation
+## Class Basics Experimentation
-1. Open *StaticFun.java* and *Utility.java*, read the code and run it to ensure it functions properly.
+1. Open *Account.java* and *Transactions.java*, read the code and run it to ensure it functions properly.
 Then work through each of the experiments below and record your observations.
-    - Add the following two static methods to Utility.java.
-Study both methods carefully to understand what they are doing.
+    - Visibility modifiers support the principle of encapsulation by restricting access to instance variables.
+Chance the visibility of the balance instance variable in the Account class from private to public.
+Then update Transactions.java with the code below to modify the account balance, bypassing the deposit() method entirely.
+Would this update to the account balance have been possible using the deposit() accessor method?
+Record your observations.
     ```
-    public static void numDoubler1(int x) {
-        x = x * 2;
+      double balance = acct2.deposit(75.25);
+      System.out.println("Mary's balance after deposit: " + balance);
+      System.out.println("Mary's balance after withdrawal: " + acct2.withdraw(480, 1.50));

+      acct2.balance = -1000000;
+      System.out.println("Mary's balance after account hack: " acct2.getBalance());

+    ```

+    - With the above modifications still in place, change the visibility of the balance instance variable back to private and run the program again.
+What is the result and why?

+## Interface Experimentation
+In the deeper look videos, we discussed that when a class *implements* an interface they are guaranteeing that objects created from that class provide certain methods.
+Java check for this at compile time, but also provides the ***instanceof*** operator so that we can also check at runtime.
+Let's have some fun. :)
+1. Open *Die.java* and *GameOfDice.java*, read the code and run it to ensure it functions properly.
+Also study the contents of the interface defined in Rollable.java.
+Then work through each of the experiments below and record your observations.
+    - Modify the main() method in GameOfDice.java to confirm at runtime that the Die object is Rollable as shown below.
+Are die1 and die2 in fact instances of the Rollable interface?
+    ```
+	Die die1 = new Die();
+	if ( (die1 instanceof Rollable) == false) {
+	    System.out.println("Error: Object is not Rollable");
+	    System.exit(1);
 	}

-    public static int numDoubler2(int x) {
-        x = x * 2;
-        return x;
+	Die die2 = new Die(64);
+	if ( (die2 instanceof Rollable) == false) {
+	    System.out.println("Error: Object is not Rollable");
+	    System.exit(1);
 	}
     ```

-    - Add the following code to the end of the main method in StaticFun.java.
-What effect do the calls to numDoubler1() and numDoubler2() have on the value of myNum?, why?
+    - In addition to the Rollable interface, the Die class also implements the Comparable interface.
+Add the following code to the main() method of GameOfDice.java to check if the Die object is Comparable.
     ```
-    int myNum = 2;

-    Utility.numDoubler1(myNum);
-    System.out.println("Value of myNum after calling numDoubler1: " + myNum);

-    myNum = Utility.numDoubler2(myNum);
-    System.out.println("Value of myNum after calling numDoubler2: " + myNum);
-    ```

-1. Open *StaticFun.java* and *Utility.java*, read the code and run it to ensure it functions properly.
-Then work through each of the experiments below and record your observations.
-    - Add the following static method to Utility.java.
-To build successfully, don't forget to import the **java.awt.point** class.
-Study the method carefully to understand what it is doing.
-    ```
-    public static void pointDoubler(Point p) {
-        p.x = p.x * 2;
-        p.y = p.y * 2;
+	if ( (die1 instanceof Comparable) == false) {
+	    System.out.println("Error: Object is not Comparable");
+	    System.exit(1);
 	}

+	if ( (die2 instanceof Comparable) == false) {
+	    System.out.println("Error: Object is not Comparable");
+	    System.exit(1);
+	}
     ```

-    - Add the following code to the end of the main method in StaticFun.java.
-Were the values of x and y inside the Point object modified by the pointDoubler() method even though it doesn't have a return value?
-What is the difference between passing in an object as a argument to a method vs passing in a primitive data type such as an int?
+    - Modify the Die class as shown below so that it no longer implements the rollable interface and run the program.
+What is the result?
     ```
-    Point myPoint = new Point(2,3);

-    System.out.println("Value of point before doubling: " + myPoint);
-    Utility.pointDoubler(myPoint);
-    System.out.println("Value of point after doubling: " + myPoint);
+	public class Die implements Comparable<Die>{
     ```

 ## ArrayList Experimentation